ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/DE.md

 Delay evaluation of a string as an expression, when it is passed as a parameter to the IIf or Evaluate functions.

+Escapes any double quotation
+ marks in the parameter and wraps the result in double quotation marks.
+It does not escape # so the string could still be evaluated in some cases.

 ## Method Signature

 ```
 DE(string=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|